Unlimited-WoW/BugTracker/issue_template.md

 **Description:**

-CHANGEME Description of the problem or issue here.
+Description of the problem or issue here.

 **Current behaviour:**